fxsjy/jieba/README.md

 ========
 * Based on the Trie tree structure to achieve efficient word graph scanning; sentences using Chinese characters constitute a directed acyclic graph (DAG)
 * Employs memory search to calculate the maximum probability path, in order to identify the maximum tangential points based on word frequency combination
-* For unknown words, the character position probability-based model is used, using the Viterbi algorithm
+* For unknown words, the character position HMM-based model is used, using the Viterbi algorithm

 Function 1): cut
 ==========
 * The `jieba.cut` method accepts to input parameters: 1) the first parameter is the string that requires segmentation, and the 2) second parameter is `cut_all`, a parameter used to control the segmentation pattern.
 * `jieba.cut` returned structure is an iterative generator, where you can use a `for` loop to get the word segmentation (in unicode), or `list(jieba.cut( ... ))` to create a list.
+* `jieba.cut_for_search` accpets only on parameter: the string that requires segmentation, and it will cut the sentence into short words

 Code example: segmentation
 ==========